-Nevertheless, with its over 30 intact Doric columns and clear structure, the unfinished Temple of Segesta is so well-preserved that it is considered to be one of Sicily’s most important historic sites.
-Only the roof and interior are missing.
+Nevertheless, with over 30 intact Doric columns and a clear structure, the unfinished Temple of Segesta is so well-preserved that it is considered to be one of Sicily’s most important historic sites: only the roof and interior are missing.

 As for the builders of the great Doric temple, the Elymians were thought by some to have been former Trojans who fled and settled in Sicily.
 Built between 430 and 420 BC, the reason the Temple of Segesta is incomplete is often attributed to a possible war between the Elymians and neighbouring cities.

 Segesta’s unsuccessful friendship with Athens led them to ally with Carthage, although Carthage later fell to Selinus.
 Syracus later worried about the influence of Carthage within Sicily and so organised several campaigns to destroy the city and deport the population.
 Segesta thereafter allied with the Romans and treated with distinction by the Romans for defecting from Carthage.